srini009/serviz_installation/README.md

 Repository containing the installation instructions and customization scripts for SC 2022 paper427: "SERVIZ: A Shared In Situ Visualization Service"

 ### Note: It is important to follow these steps in the exact order specified to correctly set up the software components for reproducibility.
 The instructions here assume that you are logged in to the Theta cluster at ALCF.
+Please keep in mind that if you are using a laptop to install the components, reproducing the experimental results (Step 5) would not be possible.
 It is assumed that the directory structure looks like the following:
   * $HOME/serviz-installation-instructions/
   * $HOME/amr-wind/
   * $HOME/serviz/